magoyette/chapbook-tweego-starter/README.md

 **Warning**

 This project is a work in progress and has only been tested on Linux.
+If you're not familiar with Node and Webpack, it might be better to take a look at [tweego-installer](https://github.com/ChapelR/tweego-installer) and [tweego-setup](https://github.com/ChapelR/tweego-setup).

+**FAQ**

+Is there a reason why this project is specific to the Chapbook story format?

+I only write Twine/Twee stories with Chapbook, so this project is only tested with Chapbook.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->